 Benjamin Pomerance, Class of 2010

-degree at Albany Law School.
-Today, I continue to serve as a Deputy Director
+law degree at Albany Law School.
+Today, I continue to serve as a deputy director

 with the Division of Veterans’ Affairs, a role that encompasses responsibilities in practically every aspect of the agency’s legal affairs and programmatic operations.
 I’ve also spoken at a number of international conferences about independent legal research that I’ve conducted and published fourteen heavily footnoted legal articles in academic journals.